Propensity weighting plus adjustment in proportional hazards model is not doubly robust: Simulations

 \subsection{Results}

 As seen in Table \ref{simtab:hr}, our simulation confirms that the proportional hazards regression models require the outcome model to be correctly specified to consistently estimate the hazard ratio for exposure when it is truly different from 1.
 In Table \ref{simtab:sdiff}, we see that the methods for directly estimating the difference in survival probabilities are doubly robust when censoring is completely independent or can be modeled.
 Additionally, the doubly robust survival curve method can be seen to be robust against outcome model misspecification when both censoring and confounding can be correctly modeled.
 In contrast, the standardized Cox and Weibull models show small amounts of bias for estimating the survival difference when the outcome model is misspecified.
 Additionally, one can see that the standard error estimation methods used for the three doubly robust estimation methods control the type one error rate when they are consistent.
-Table S1 of the supplementary materials demonstrates the bias of the standard error estimating procedures for each method in Table \ref{simtab:sdiff}.
+Table S1 of the supporting information demonstrates the bias of the standard error estimating procedures for each method in Table \ref{simtab:sdiff}.

-To illustrate the potential for weights to increase the variance of the estimators, we ran simulations under the null scenario under independent censoring with a sample size of 80.
-The empirical standard error of the log hazard ratio was 0.313 for the weighted Cox model with correctly specified outcome model but incorrectly specified weight model whereas it was 0.311 for the unweighted but correctly specified outcome model over 10000 replicates, a relative difference of 0.7\%.
-By adding extra noise variables to the propensity score model, we observe a relative difference of 2.5\%.
-When comparing a misspecified outcome Cox model with misspecified weights to the unweighted misspecified Cox model, we observe a similar relative difference in the empirical standard error of 2.4\%.
-Although both estimators are biased, misspecified weights increase the bias by 3\%.
+To illustrate the potential for weights to increase the variance of the estimators, we ran simulations with a true log hazard ratio of $\log(2)$ under independent censoring with a sample size of 80.
+The empirical standard error of the estimated log hazard ratio was 0.337 for the unweighted but correctly specified Cox model over 10000 replicates.
+Comparing that to a correctly specified Cox model with incorrectly specified weights by forcing the inclusion of an extra variable that is independent distributed $t$ with 2 degrees of freedom to the propensity score model, giving weights that range from about 1 to 10, we observe a relative increase in the empirical standard error of 15.7\%.
+When comparing a misspecified outcome Cox model with misspecified weights to the unweighted misspecified Cox model in a similar way, we observe a more extreme relative difference in the empirical standard error of 38.6\%.
+Although both estimators are biased, misspecified weights increase the bias by 19.2\%.